MRI-Lab-Graz/psycho-validator/.github/instructions/repo.instructions.md

 ---
 applyTo: '**'
 ---
-Always activate .vevn in your terminal before running any scripts. missing packages should be installed via the setup script NOT manually psycho-validator.py is the main script
+Always activate .venv in your terminal before running any scripts. missing packages should be installed via the setup script NOT manually psycho-validator.py is the main script
 Webinterface is BASED on psycho-validator.py - not a separate tool!